Special Sale Price!

 Not only do I write Regency and Romance, but this can take a humorous turn.
 Some years back, I am sure readers of this blog will be aware that some writers began to take great liberty with Jane Austen and her works.
 Pride and Prejudice being liberally rewritten with the inclusion of zombies.

 Then other books appeared with sea monsters, and werewolves and vampires.
 President Lincoln has even made it to the big screen where he is intent on sending foul creatures to hell.
 It occurred to me, even before I read any of this literature, that Jane would probably not appreciate what had been done to her classic piece.

 That the tales and her life have become visual spectacles that we enjoy she might not like either, but is perhaps resigned to.
 That zombies, ghosts and vampires are now used to follow her own plot lines would I think, have her turning over in her grave.
 Jane Austen and Ghosts is my take on that.

 It is now available in a variety of formats.
-For $4.99 for your eReaders and $8.99 for paperback you can get this Jane Austen adventure.
+For a limited time it has been reduced to $2.99 for your eReaders and $8.99 for paperback you can get this Jane Austen adventure.

 and in Paperback

 In the world of moviemaking, nothing is as golden as rebooting a classic tale that has made fortunes every time before when it has been adapted for the silver screen.